 Concentrations in this major include: Algebra and Number Theory, Analysis and Functional Analysis, Geometry, and Topology and Foundations.

-Approximately 1,506 colleges in the U.S. offer a mathematics degree of some kind.
-Our 2022 Best Mathematics Schools ranking analyzes 430 of these schools to determine the best overall colleges for mathematics students.
+This year's Best Mathematics Schools ranking compares 270 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom math rankings further below.

 Clearly, students should have a strong interest in math.
 You will spend many hours solving mathematical problems, memorizing formulas and working on proofs.
 Critical thinking skills are necessary in order to identify, analyze, and apply mathematic principles to the equations you are working on.
 The basic knowledge you gain in your classes will help you think creatively to devise new solutions to difficult problems.

 You should be a self-motivated learner who can work independently.
 However, don't neglect interpersonal skills as well; they will come into play when completing group projects or working with partners.

 Mathematics contains a lot of trial and error.
 You may get the answer to a problem wrong many times before you finally get the right answer.
 Persistence and dedication will aid you in your studies.